-Here we explain some generic definitions and terms (also referred to as 'Turbo Talk'), and offer some useful turbocharger facts and information.
-There is a lot of helpful information in this section which advises how to diagnose turbo problems and explains common wastegate actuator faults.
+Here we answer some of your frequently asked technical questions as well as useful turbocharger facts.
+There is info which advises how to diagnose turbo problems and explains common wastegate actuator faults.

-Turbo Dynamics has a wealth of technical expertise that we can share with our customers - if you cannot find the answer to your question we can answer you directly send an email on our contact page here.
+Turbo Dynamics has a wealth of technical expertise that we can share with our customers - if you cannot find the answer to your question we can answer you directly send us a message on our contact page here.

 Simply, a turbocharger is a kind of air pump taking air at ambient pressures compressing to a higher pressure and passing the air into the engine via the inlet valves.